greenerservices/greenerservices.github.io/app/principles/actions/7b-design-lightweight-digital-pages.md

 A page weight budget is an upper limit of the size of a webpage, measured in bytes.

-Page weight budgets encourage close consideration of what is essential for users with small screen sizes or low bandwidth.
+Budgets encourage close consideration of what is essential for users with small screen sizes or low bandwidth.

 #### Environmental benefit:
-Setting an limit on page sizes helps prevent bloat and save on data transfer and energy usage.
+Setting an limit on page sizes helps prevent bloat and saves on data transfer and energy usage.

 {% from "govuk/components/details/macro.njk" import govukDetails %}